TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/python/index.md

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 14 2022 15:37:34.
 The solution was first committed on Oct 22 2019 05:05:49.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution